 When energy is inputted into a system, structures are built to try and move away from entropy.
 In a way, entropy can in fact be reversed; however, only locally not universally.
 Structures can include organisms.
 Size of organisms can tell us about “important features of life, such as the rate of development, speed, of movement, and the range of areas they inhabit.”
 (Mitsch and Jørgensen 2004).

-Conclusion
+Conclusions

-Over the last four decades, ecological engineering has provided with a more prescriptive regimen of ecology rather than a descriptive one.
-With its overreaching goal of designing to follow the laws of life rather than opposing them, ecologically engineering views biology and nature as the model for life (Todd and Todd 1994).
-Since its developmental days in the ’60s (H. T. Odum 1962), the field has presented three main principles to better illustrate the application of ecological theories (Kangas 2004).
+Over the last four decades, ecological engineering has provided society? with a more prescriptive regimen of ecology rather than a descriptive one - revise.
+With its overreaching goal of designing to follow the laws of life rather than opposing them clunky, ecologically engineering views biology and nature as the model for life (Todd and Todd 1994).
+Since its developmental days in the ’60s (H. T. Odum 1962), the field has developed? three main principles - I though there were 19 principles and three categories?
+Maybe fine better terms? to better illustrate the application of ecological theories??
+(Kangas 2004).
 Often looked upon as the union between man and nature for the mutual benefit of both, three basic principles including energy signature, self-organization, and preadaptation are at the heart of ecological design (Kangas 2004; Mitsch and Jørgensen 2004; H. T. Odum and Odum 2003; Mitsch 1998).
+I think you need to be less repetitive - this is a summary not conclusions - I think conclusions should be well like given all this, I conclude that - it does this and that or has this value or can do this etc.

 Over the years, ecologically-engineered ideas have been incorporated into the creation of wetlands as a purification system (Brix 1997; St. Louis et al. 1994), been used as an inspiration in the creation of pulsing systems (E. P. Odum 2002; Adey, Kangas, and Mulbry 2011), and have shaped the manner in which we view agricultural land (Pe’er et al. 2011; Bagreev, Bandosz, and Locke 2001; Asbjornsen et al. 2004).
-In a way, ecologically engineering is an acid test for many ecological theories because it provides us with the opportunity to examine the “correctness” of the theories that have been put forward in scholarly publications over the last 100 years.
-Further research should examine to the application of ecological engineering not only for the purpose of ecosystem restoration or the “re-building” of nature but also for the development of living technologies that will be key in the creation of eco-cities and urban spaces in the future.
+Great - OK so this part makes sense - list its achievements as a field then explain that we can expect many more such as??
+Ecologically engineering is a pragmatic test for many ecological theories because it provides us with the opportunity to examine the “correctness” of the theories that have been put forward in scholarly publications over the last 100 years.
+Defined ONLY from An applied perspective though… Further research should examine to the application of ecological engineering not only for the purpose of ecosystem restoration or the “re-building” of nature but also for the development of living technologies what are these that will be key in the creation of eco-cities and urban spaces in the future.
+Any other next steps?

-Work Cited
+Work Cited - need more fresh stuff

 Adey, Walter H., Patrick C. Kangas, and Walter Mulbry.
 2011.
 “Algal Turf Scrubbing: Cleaning Surface Waters with Solar Energy While Producing a Biofuel.”
 BioScience 61 (6): 434–41. https://doi.org/10.1525/bio.2011.61.6.5.